hdr-bgnn/Minnow_Segmented_Traits/Workflows_minnows/Step_by_step/READ.md

  + seg : segment the fish
  + morph : calculate the morphology analysis

+#### To start

+Clone minnowTraits to the OSC folder

+Set up snake environment

 ## 2- Run Download
 This step has its own SLURM script (SLURM_Snake_dowload) because of the input <INPUT_CSV_LIST>